DataDog/documentation/content/en/integrations/guide/storage-monitoring-setup.md

 4. Click **Choose file** and select the `cloud-inventory-policies-cfn.yaml` file, then click **Next**.
 5. Fill in the required parameters:
    - **DatadogIntegrationRole**: Your Datadog AWS integration role name
-   - **DestinationBucketName**: The name of the bucket that to receive your inventory files
+   - **DestinationBucketName**: The name of the bucket that to receive your inventory files. **Note**: You must only use one destination bucket for all inventory files generated in an AWS account.
    - **SourceBucketName**: The name of the bucket you want to start generating inventory files for
    - **DestinationBucketPrefix**: If you want to reuse an existing bucket as the destination, this parameter allows the inventory files to be shipped to a specific prefix in that bucket.
 Ensure that any prefixes do not include trailing slashes (`/`)

    Optional parameters:
-   - **SourceBucketPrefix**: This parameter limits the inventory generation to a specific prefix in the source bucket.
+   - **SourceBucketPrefix**: This parameter limits the inventory generation to a specific prefix in the source bucket

 {{< img src="integrations/guide/storage_monitoring/bucket_policy_stack_details.png" alt="Stack parameters for bucket policy" responsive="true" style="width:90%;" >}}